hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_database_tab.rst

 In particular, each profile contains three types of stored data:

-1. The raw data (that makes possible to redo the processing from scratch).
+1. The raw data (which makes it possible to redo the processing from scratch).
-2. The processed samples (with flags to identify the various different source of data).
+2. The processed samples (with flags to identify the different sources of data).
 3. An optional SIS profile (that represents the result of the thinning process required by *Kongsberg SIS*).

 Once stored in the database, the *Database* tab provides analysis functions and tools to manage the collected profiles (:numref:`database_tab0`).